johnwcowan/pdp8x/arch.md

 ## Instruction decoding

-Instructions are fetched, decoded, and executed as follows:
+Instructions are fetched, decoded, and executed as follows.

- * Set IR to the least significant halfword of M[PC].

- * Set IMM to the most significant halfword of M[PC].
+Start by setting IW to M[PC] and IR to the most significant bits of IW.

  * Set OP to the 3 most significant bits of IR.

- * Set the 21 most significant bits of Y to the 21 most significant bits of PC, and the 11 least significant bits of Y to 0.

  * Set PC to PC + 1, ignoring any overflow.

  * If PC is greater than H, set PC to 0.

  * If S is 0, execute the instruction based on the contents of OP and the details in the following sections.

  * Set S to 0.

+Then set IR to the most significant bits of IW, and repeat the above steps.
+Finally. repeat from the beginning.

 ## Memory-referencing instructions